-Our high-quality, no-fade process (using a reactive inkjet process with steam fixation) results in vibrant, long-lasting colour when printed to a wide range of fabrics (including cotton, linen, hemp, viscose, silk, and more).
+Our high-quality printing processes (using a reactive inkjet process with steam fixation and dye-sublimation) results in vibrant, long-lasting colour when printed to a wide range of fabrics including cotton, linen, hemp, viscose, silk, polyesters, Lycra and many more.

 These are commercial quality fabrics once printed – they can be washed and treated like any other commercial-grade fabric, and you’ll get creative freedom and millions of strong vibrant colors not possible with traditional screen and roller-printing.